politics-rewired/assemble-backend-engineer-take-home-test/README.md

 This repo contains a simple reproduction of one component of a messaging application.
-In this application, (not included here), sending messages is accomplished by inserting into the `outbound_messages` table, which then, via triggers, queue the sending of the message (not included here).
+In this application, (not included here), sending messages is accomplished by inserting into the `outbound_messages` table, which then, via triggers, queue the sending of the message (also not included here).

 Each user of the application has an entry in the `profiles` table.